atinfo/awesome-test-automation/automation-and-testing-as-service.md

 * [Assertible](https://assertible.com/) - Assertible is an API and website testing service for teams and individuals.
 Create tests for your business logic, run them on a schedule or after deployments, and get alerted of failures as they occur.
 * [Mailosaur](https://mailosaur.com/) - Allows you to automate email testing.
 Perform end-to-end tests on password reset, email verification and any area where you send email.

+## API test automation and testing
+* [MockLab](http://get.mocklab.io?utm_source=awesome-test-automation&utm_medium=automation-and-testing-as-service) is a hosted API simulation tool built on WireMock (maintaining 100% API compatibility).
+It supports flexible request/response stubbing for any HTTP-based protocol, response templating with Handlebars, conditional proxying and fault injection.

 ## Mobile test automation
 * [Hive CI](http://bbc.github.io/hive-ci/) is a CI system built around devices.
 Connect your physical devices to a hive and run your tests on the same platforms as your users
 * [Testmunk](https://testmunk.com/) automates mobile app testing

-## API mocking
-* [MockLab](http://get.mocklab.io?utm_source=awesome-test-automation&utm_medium=automation-and-testing-as-service) is a hosted API simulation tool built on WireMock (maintaining 100% API compatibility).
-It supports flexible request/response stubbing for any HTTP-based protocol, response templating with Handlebars, conditional proxying and fault injection.

 ## Performance and load testing
 * [Loader.io](https://loader.io/) - A FREE load testing service that allows you to stress test your web-apps & apis with thousands of concurrent connections.